MDKHALID12/MDKHALID12/README.md

 🎓 B.Tech CSE Student (2023–2027)
 🤖 Aspiring Data Scientist & AI Engineer
 🐍 Python Developer
-🌐 Web Developer (Flask, Django, HTML, CSS)
 📊 Machine Learning & Data Science Learner

 🚀 My Journey

 My journey into technology started in 2023 when I began my B.Tech in Computer Science and Engineering.

-With a strong interest in programming and innovation, I started learning Python and web development.
+With a strong interest in programming and innovation, I started learning Python and Data Science.
 Over time, I built projects that helped me understand how software is designed, developed, and deployed.

-One of my major projects is a Hospital Management System, developed using Python, Flask, Django, HTML, and CSS.
+One of my major projects is a vendor performance data analysis, developed using Python, SQL, PowerBI, Excel, and Tableau.
+I
 Currently, I am focused on expanding my skills in:

 🐍 Python Programming
 📊 Data Science
 🤖 Machine Learning & Artificial Intelligence
 🗄 SQL & Database Management
-🌐 Full-Stack Web Development
 📈 Data Analysis & Visualization

 My goal is to become a skilled Data Scientist and contribute to impactful AI-driven solutions.